-- 1. Infants born to mothers with confirmed COVID-19 should be considered PUIs. - 2.
-All infants born to mothers with suspected or confirmed COVID-19 should, if resources allow, be resuscitated in a separate adjacent room utilizing airborne PPE due to potential for aerosolization during the 2nd stage of labor and potential need for intubation of the infant.
+- 1. Infants born to mothers with suspected or confirmed COVID-19 should be considered PUIs. - 2.
+Resuscitation for infants born to mothers with suspected or confirmed COVID-19 should utilize airborne PPE due to potential for aerosolization during the 2nd stage of labor and the potential need for AGPs (e.g., intubation, PPV, CPAP) of the infant.
 The infant should be bathed as soon as clinical condition allows. - 3.
 The CDC recommends testing for all neonates born to women with confirmed or suspected COVID-19.
 Infants should be tested at ~24 hours.
 If initial test results are negative, testing should be repeated at 48 hours.
-If infant is asymptomatic and expected to be discharged at <48 hours, a single test performed when the infant is >24 hours is acceptable.(262) - 4.
+If infant is asymptomatic and expected to be discharged at <48 hours, a single test performed when the infant is >24 hours is acceptable.(334) If testing is limited, infants with symptoms of COVID-19 and infants with exposure to COVID-19 and require escalation of care/suspected prolonged hospital course should be prioritized.(336) - 4.
 While most elective procedures should be deferred while an infant is a PUI, the AAP recommends that well newborns, defined as negative molecular testing and asymptomatic, can receive a circumcision.
-Newborns who are PUIs are not eligible for elective circumcision - 5.
-If hearing tests can be performed outpatient, it is acceptable to defer until COVID-19 testing is negative.
-If it is not easily available outpatient, ensure proper disinfection measures are used when cleaning equipment.
+Newborns who are PUIs are not eligible for elective circumcision. - 5.
+If hearing tests can be performed outpatient, it is acceptable to defer until COVID-19 testing is negative, but best practices are to be done by 1 month of age.(339) If it is not easily available outpatient, ensure proper disinfection measures are used when cleaning equipment.

-Neonatal Intensive Care Unit (265)
+Neonatal Intensive Care Unit (332, 340)

 - 1. Recommend any infant who has symptoms that meet criteria for NICU admission be assessed by the NICU team and admitted to a COVID-19 cohort pod or other segregated section of the unit. - 2.
-Healthcare workers should wear full PPE including N95 (or PAPR), eye shields, gown, hair cover, and gloves should be worn when caring handling the PUI infant. - a.
-In situations where there is limited PPE available, N95 (or PAPR) use should be prioritized for use in infants requiring CPAP, SiPAP, use of high-flow nasal cannula with flow rate >2LPM, or undergoing aerosolizing procedures such as intubation.
+Healthcare workers should wear full PPE including N95 (or PAPR), eye shields, gown, hair cover, and gloves should be worn when caring for the PUI or COVID-19 positive infant. - a.
+In situations where there is limited PPE available, N95 (or PAPR) use should be prioritized for use in the care of infants requiring CPAP, SiPAP, high-flow nasal cannula with flow rate >2LPM, or undergoing aerosolizing procedures such as intubation. - 3.
+For newborns who have been separated from an infected mother shortly after birth and admitted directly to the NICU, infection control precautions should be used until the infant has negative testing at approximately 24 and 48-72 hours of age.
+This testing addresses the risk that the infant has acquired the virus by vertical transmission. - 4.
+For newborns who have been rooming-in with an infected, presumed or known contagious mother who subsequently require admission to the NICU, infection control precautions should be used until 14 days have passed since the last maternal-infant contact.
+Centers may determine testing based on their local resources; however, testing on admission to the NICU, at 7 days and 14 days after last maternal contact is recommended.
+This testing addresses the risk that the infant has acquired the virus by horizontal transmission.

-Newborn Visitation
+Newborn Visitation (336)